pgina/docs/user.md

   they are a member of certain groups.
 * __Gateway__ - This is similar to the Authorization stage in that it may fail, however, the intention is not to authorize users, but to provide post-authorization account management that may fail.
-For example... *provide an example here*
+For example, the "Local Machine" plugin executes within the gateway stage.
+It is responsible for creating (if necessary) a local Windows account that matches the credentials of the user that is logging in.
+  If for some reason, this fails, then the user cannot be logged in, and this plugin must stop the login process and provide an appropriate error message.
+In general, this stage provides a "last chance" for a login to fail (post authenticate/authorize).
 * __System Session Helper__ - A plugin involved in this stage can perform
   arbitrary processing in the user's session.
 The plugin(s) are executed in the context of the user's session as the service account that is running